-Professor Germano has also written, directed, and produced five award-winning documentaries based on his research in Mexico and Central America.
-His 2010 documentary The Other Side of Immigration won the 2011 American Library Association Notable Video Award and has screened at more than 150 film festivals, universities, and community events.
-His 2013 short film A Mexican Sound was an official selection at the Boston Latino Film Festival, the San Diego Latino Film Festival, and others.
-His 2014 documentary series Immigrant America was broadcast by Vice News and won the Audience Award at the Bellingham Human Rights Film Festival.
+Professor Germano is also the writer and director of five award-winning documentary films, which are based on his field research in Mexico and Central America.
+His feature documentary The Other Side of Immigration was named an American Library Association Notable Video and was distributed on Netflix.
+It has screened at hundreds of film festivals, universities, and public institutions, including the American Museum of Natural History, the Brooklyn Public Library, Princeton University, the Cine Las Americas Film Festival, the San Antonio Film Festival, Museo Amparo, and others.
+His short film A Mexican Sound was an official selection at the Boston Latino Film Festival, the San Diego Latino Film Festival, Dallas VideoFest, the CUNY Institute for Mexican Studies, the International Folk Music Film Festival in Nepal, and others.
+His documentary series Immigrant America was funded and broadcast by Vice News and won the Audience Award at the Bellingham Human Rights Film Festival.

 Professor Germano has appeared as a contributor on CNN, MSNBC, Fox News, Univision, Telemundo, WNYC, NPR, and Vice News.
 His op-eds have been published in The Los Angeles Times, Slate, Vice News, The San Antonio Express-News, The Monkey Cage, and The Lexington Herald-Times.